jakhar434/DairyDash/README.md

    - Visit the home page
    - Use category filters to find products
    - Click on products to view details
+   - Select your preferred size variant

 2. **Add to Cart**
    - Click "Add to Cart" button
-   - Adjust quantity if needed
+   - Size variant is automatically selected
    - Continue shopping or go to cart

 3. **Checkout**
    - Click cart icon (top right)
-   - Review order summary
+   - Review order summary in rupees
    - Click "Proceed to Checkout"
    - Fill in shipping information
    - Click "Place Order"